 substations.

-Conditional Uses.

-Process for conditional use permits?

 Penalties.

 Unless otherwise specified herein, a violation of this Ordinance shall be an infraction.

 The erection, construction, reconstruction, alteration, or change in occupancy of any building or structure without a building permit shall be an infraction.

 A civil penalty may also be imposed, pursuant to administrative proceedings conducted by the city.
 The penalty amount shall not be greater than the fine that would apply were the violation prosecuted as a criminal matter.
 The pursuit of criminal penalties shall not restrict or prohibit the pursuit of civil penalties or other remedies, and vice versa.